Salleek/dashboard_2.0/readme.txt

 1. Make sure to connect the Raspberry Pi to the OBD Dongle via Bluetooth.
 2. Run the following command: pip3 install time
 3. Run the following command: pip3 install pygame
-4. Run the following command: pip3 isntall obd
+4. Run the following command: pip3 install obd

 Once all this is done, open the directory with all the Dashboard 2.0 files run the python file dashboard.py and Dashboard 2.0 will launch.